AttiliaTheHun/DayCounter/README.md

 ### Notes
 - The app is tested to work on Android 10 when the user uses the app as intended, there may be bugs and undesired features which I will appreciate in Issues (and won't ever fix)
 - The UI sucks
+#### ⚠️ Saved data protection
+The application stores the counters as a serialized data stream.
+Thus if you change the version of the Counter class (update/downgrade), it will be no longer possible for the application to load the data (the counters).<br><br>
+You can use the export and import functions to overcome this shortcoming by exporting the data in JSON format.
+Keep in mind that the byte format (the serialized data) can not be imported if the application uses a differnet version of the Counter class.<br><br>
+The JSON import/export option should be always prefered over bytes.
 ## Items For Mental Consultation
 - Yes, I made the app in [Sketchware Pro](https://github.com/Sketchware-Pro/Sketchware-Pro) (on PHONE)
 ## How to build